-- provides a forum in which Deans of Teacher Education meet to share information about teacher education,
+- Providing a forum in which Deans of Education and others concerned with education meet to share information about education,

-- establishes mechanisms for monitoring the quality and status of teacher education in New South Wales,
+- Establishing mechanisms for monitoring the quality and status of education,

-- debates teacher education issues of policy and administration,
+- Debating education issues of policy and administration,

-- provides independent professional comment and advice to Government and other agencies on issues in teacher education,
+- Providing independent professional comment and advice to Government and other agencies on issues in education,

-- provides an informed public voice on matters associated with teacher education,
+- Providing an informed public voice on matters associated with education,

-- affiliates with other organisations who have interests in teacher education.
+- Affiliating with other organizations with interests in education.

 “In terms of student achievement, the teacher is a more significant factor than any other kind of school resource.”
 (US National Commission on Teaching and America’s Future)